by Elizabeth Avery | May 28, 2025 | Learn

 The poet William Wordsworth once wrote of daffodils “dancing in the breeze,” and Shakespeare before him described “daffodils that… take the winds of March with beauty.”
 Biomechanists have determined that daffodils dance by design.
 In a paper entitled “Reorientation of...

-Bulbs 101 – The Short Course At Colorblends, we want you to have a great spring display.
-But let’s face it – planting is hard work.
+At Colorblends, we want you to have a great spring display.
+But let’s face it—planting is hard work.
 We suggest you order in small bites to learn what it takes to get bulbs planted in the fall.
-If you like the result in the...
+If you like the result in the spring and you feel you can do more,...

 by Avery Beadle | May 30, 2021 | Learn

 Most bulbs do well through Zone 7a in the South.
-In Zones 7b–10, where soil temperatures do not cool down sufficiently in winter, and spring weather is often very warm, many bulbs perform poorly unless they are prechilled—i.e., refrigerated for 6–12 weeks prior to...
+In Zones 7b–10, where soil temperatures do not cool down sufficiently in winter, and spring weather is often very warm, many bulbs perform poorly unless you prechill them—i.e., refrigerated for 6–12 weeks prior to...

 by Avery Beadle | Feb 1, 2021 | Learn